CalebWD/Portfolio/README.md

 ## 🙏 Acknowledgments

-- Next.js team for the amazing framework
+- Next.js team for the baller framework
-- Tailwind CSS team for the utility-first CSS framework
+- Tailwind CSS team for the utility-first CSS framework ~~though I don't enjoy it~~
-- Open source community for various tools and inspiration
+- Open source community and graphic design for various tools and massive inspiration

 ## 🔮 Future Plans

-- Add 3D elements and animations
+- Add 3D elements and animations, maybe a 3D show off section.
 - Implement real-time components
-- Create custom file gallery system
+- Create custom file gallery system synced live from a local computer (mostly because lazy)
-- Add more interactive elements
+- Add more interactive elements and attention grabbers
-- Expand blog functionality
+- Expand blog functionality, possibly using tags?

 ## ⚡ Performance

+All of this is TBD, duh
 - Lighthouse score: TBD
 - Core Web Vitals: TBD
 - Load time: TBD